Braves–Mets rivalry: Division realignment: rivalry established

 The main cause of the rivalry was division realignment.
 With the Colorado Rockies and Florida Marlins entering play as expansion teams in the National League in 1993, MLB Commissioner Fay Vincent ordered realignment of the league, ordering the Braves and the Cincinnati Reds moved to the NL East, and the Chicago Cubs and rival St. Louis Cardinals to the NL West to rectify the geographical anomaly MLB created when realigning in 1969.
 However, the Mets and the Cubs voted against the plan.

 Although Vincent's vision never really came into fruition, as he resigned shortly after announcing plans to realign the NL, MLB did in fact realign in 1994, albeit in the form of three divisions in each league, and the addition of an expanded playoff format.
 When agreeing on the realignment, the Pittsburgh Pirates switched to the newly created Central Division and gave up their spot in the NL East to the Braves.

 The Braves had already established themselves as one of the dominant teams in baseball prior to realignment with appearances in two World Series prior to the move.
 The Mets had a reverse of fortune from their dominance in the late 1980s to one of the worst teams in baseball during the early 1990s.

 1995: Atlanta's first championship

 In 1995, the Braves won the National League East by 21 games, and were the only team in the division to post a winning record.
 However, the Mets were the only team in the league to post a winning record against the eventual champions, posting an 8–5 record with a 5–1 mark at Shea Stadium, propelled by a sweep on the final weekend of the season, helping the Mets finish the season tied for second with the Philadelphia Phillies.
-(Mets won the tie-breaker, having won the season series against the Phillies.)
+(Mets won the head-to-head tie-breaker by winning the season series 7–6 against the Phillies.)